qianhuimen/quadruple_motion_prediction/README.md

 Training from scratch: `python translate.py`
 Save poses: `python translate.py --sample --iterations 50000 --load 50000`
 Evaluation: To reproduce the results from our paper, run  `python evaluate.py`
-Visualization: `python forward_kinematics.py` The action type and seed can also be modified inside this file.
+Visualization: `python forward_kinematics.py` The action type and seed can be changed inside this file.

 # Bibtex
 ```